microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 Non-Goals
 ---------

-It is not a goal of this JEP to ensure applications' performance will be significantly improved when running under the `dedicated` profile.
+It is not a goal of this JEP to ensure applications' performance will be improved when running under the `dedicated` profile.

 Success Metrics
 ---------------